toastpp/toastpp/README.md

 doc
 ```

-Follow the link to the Toast++ documentation: this will bring up a list of
+Follow the link to the Toast++ Toolbox documentation under "Supplemental
-available TOAST demos, showing some of the capabilities of the TOAST suite.
+Software".
+This will bring up the main help page of the Toast++ toolbox.
+Here you find links to the Toast demos (under "Live examples") and tutorial
+scripts (under "Script tutorials").

-To view the help pages for the TOAST toolbox, type
+To view a list of the available commands in the Toolbox, type

 ```
-doc toast
+doc toast2 (lists the core classes and functions) doc utilities (lists auxiliary functions) doc gui (lists a few sample applications with user interface)
 ```

 This contains a brief introduction, a list of available functions, and links